 While the SOC 2 Audit process can certainly validate your security preparedness, it’s also important to measure the financial outcome of this decisions and how it relates to your bottom line.
 If you are a hosting provider doing $5k of annual business with a customer who asks you to spend three times that amount to conduct an official audit, you may want to rethink that decision.
 But if you know the audit is likely to serve you in the big picture, as well as with other clients, it’s worth considering.

 Is a SOC 2 Audit right for my business?

 SOC 2 reports are not “one size fits all,” but rather custom-built for each organization.
 Taking into consideration the unique business practices of your company, a SOC 2 Audit can ensure you are complying within the cybersecurity measures that are particularly key to your industry.
 And for you, as a SaaS provider, it can also open your eyes to certain vulnerabilities that exist in your system, otherwise known as a win-win, for you and your clients.

 Setting Up a SOC 2 Audit the Right Way

 The bottom line is, security doesn’t have to be hard—it just has to be effective.
-And as a leading provider of cybersecurity management software, Apptega understands how to build, manage, report, and comply with best industry standards, while still working collaboratively with you to design a perfectly aligned program for your needs.
+And as a leading provider of cybersecurity management software, Apptega understands how to build, manage, report, and comply with best industry standards like ISO 27001, NIST 800-53, and more, while still working collaboratively with you to design a perfectly aligned program for your needs.
 And it only takes seconds.
 This allows you to implement and manage your entire program with ease, offering instant reassurance (and compliance) to customers, investors, and anyone else who questions your security posture.

 Our platform is the ideal choice for any organization looking to build, manage, and report with stress, confusion, or loss of revenue.
 With demos and free 30-day trials, there’s no reason to put off the security you could have today.